The difference between CNC machining center and CNC lathe

 Operation and programming

-The operation and programming of CNC machining centers are relatively complex because it involves multi-axis linkage and multi-process machining.
+The operation and programming of CNC machining centers are relatively complex because they involve multi-axis linkage and multi-process machining.
 Programmers need to have high programming skills and process knowledge, be able to reasonably arrange machining steps, optimize tool paths, and improve machining efficiency and quality.

 The operation and programming of CNC lathes are relatively simple because they mainly perform cutting machining on two-dimensional planes.
 Programmers only need to consider the shape and size of the workpiece and write simple turning programs.
 For some complex turning processes, such as thread and taper processing, although some special programming skills are required, the overall programming difficulty is relatively low.